Bengal tiger: Body weight and size

 The very large "Leeds Tiger" on display at Leeds City Museum, shot in 1860 near Mussoorie, had a body length of 12 ft 2 in at death.
 Two tigers shot in Kumaon District and near Oude at the end of the 19th century allegedly measured more than 12 ft.
 But at the time, sportsmen had not yet adopted a standard system of measurement; some measured 'between the pegs' while others measured 'over the curves'.
 The greatest length of a tiger skull measured 16.25 in "over the bone"; this one was shot in the vicinity of Nagina in northern India.

 In the beginning of the 20th century, a male tiger was shot in central India with a head and body length of 221 cm between pegs, a chest girth of 150 cm, a shoulder height of 109 cm and a tail length of 81 cm, which was perhaps bitten off by a rival male.
 This specimen could not be weighed, but it was estimated to weigh about 272 kg.
-A male weighing 570 lb was shot in northern India in the 1930s.
 A male tiger shot in Nepal weighed 320 kg and measured 10 ft 9 in 'over the curves'.

-The heaviest wild tiger was possibly a male killed in 1967 in the foothills of the Himalayas that measured 323 cm between pegs and 338 cm over curves; it weighed 388.7 kg after eating a buffalo calf.
-Without eating the calf, it would have likely weighed about 324.3 kg.
-In the Central Provinces of India, a male tiger shot weighed 317 kg and measured 9 ft 11 in.
+The heaviest wild Bengal tiger was possibly a male killed in 1967 in the foothills of the Himalayas that measured 323 cm between pegs and 338 cm over curves; it weighed 388.7 kg after eating a buffalo calf.

-The Bengal tiger rivals the Siberian tiger in average weight.
+It rivals the Siberian tiger in average weight.